 Welcome to the HLi Lab

 The general theme of our research is to tackle biological problems with advanced computational and statistical methods.
-We develop sophisticated algorithms for sequence alignment (e.g. bwa, minimap2 and chromap), sequence assembly (e.g. miniasm, hifiasm and hifiasm-meta) and pangenome analysis (e.g. minigraph).
-We design widely used formats (e.g. SAM and GFA) and also work on data compression (e.g. ropebwt2 and bgt), population genetics (e.g. PSMC) and single-cell sequencing (e.g. lianti).
+We develop sophisticated algorithms for sequence alignment (e.g. bwa, minimap2 and miniprot), sequence assembly (e.g. miniasm and hifiasm), variant calling (e.g. longcallR and longcallD) and pangenome analysis (e.g. minigraph and pangene).
+We design widely used formats (e.g. SAM and GFA) and also work on full-text indexing (e.g. ropebwt3) and population genetics (e.g. PSMC).
 Some of our tools are essential to the applications of high-throughput sequence data and among the most widely used in the field of bioinformatics.
+Please see the Software page for more tools we developed.

-We are part of the department of Biomedical Informatics of Harvard Medical School and the department of Data Sciences of Dana-Farber Cancer Institute.
-We are an established young lab and are looking for passionate PhD students and postdocs to join our team!
+We are part of the department of Biomedical Informatics of Harvard Medical School and the department of Data Science of Dana-Farber Cancer Institute.